Daddy blues are real!

-Similar to the above tip, when a new Baby arrives, it does not automatically mean that you will be living in chaos!
+Like the above tip, when a new baby arrives, it does not automatically mean that you will be living in chaos!
 Although sometimes it does feel like it!

 Organize what you are doing as a family.

-At the start of each day that you are at home, arrange for things to do during the day.
+At the start of each day, you are at home and arrange for things to do during the day.
 Go for a walk, go to the local park, go and see family.